Progress report for LNE20-400

 Treatments: Experimental treatments at three commercial farms and two experimental farms include two commonly used grass species cover crops - rye and oats.

-Methods: We are conducting field trials on two UVM-associated research farms – Catamount Farm at the UVM Horticultural Research and Education Center in South Burlington, VT and Borderview Research Farm in Alburgh, VT.
-In addition, on-farm trials are being conducted at three commercial diversified farms that experience wireworm damage in their root crops – Intervale Community Farm in Burlington, VT, Singing Ceders Farm in Orwell, VT, and Israeli Harvest in West Haven, VT.
+Methods: We conducted field trials on two UVM-associated research farms – Catamount Farm at the UVM Horticultural Research and Education Center in South Burlington, VT and Borderview Research Farm in Alburgh, VT.
+In addition, on-farm trials were conducted at three commercial diversified farms that experience wireworm damage in their root crops – Intervale Community Farm in Burlington, VT, Singing Ceders Farm in Orwell, VT, and Israeli Harvest in West Haven, VT.

-Data Collection and Analysis: We will randomly subsample 100 sweet potatoes from each subplot (previously cover cropped bed portions) and collect larval damage (number of wireworm mines) and marketable yield (lbs) data.
-We will also trap wireworms to confirm their presence and identify the species.
-For statistical analysis, damage incidence and marketable yields will be designated as dependent variables, and differences among treatments will be determined via a generalized linear model for both dependent variables.
-Cover crop treatment will be considered the single fixed factor.
-Farm site, trial year and their associated interactions will be considered random effects.
+Data Collection and Analysis: We randomly subsampled 20 sweet potatoes from each subplot (previously cover cropped bed portions) and collected larval damage (number of wireworm mines).
+For statistical analysis, damage incidence was designated as the primary dependent variable, and differences among treatments were be determined via a generalized linear model.
+Cover crop treatment was considered the single fixed factor.
+Farm site, trial year and their associated interactions were considered random effects.

-Treatments: Experimental treatments will include plots treated with Metarhizium compared to untreated controls.
+Treatments: Experimental treatments included plots treated with Metarhizium and other biological controls and were compared to untreated controls.

-Methods: We will conduct field trials on the same two research farms mentioned above.
-Fields that were previously been in sod (in order to maximize the likelihood of wireworm recruitment in field plots) will be plowed in with a moldboard plow, disked, and fertilized using Pro Grow.
+Methods: Fields that were previously been in sod (in order to maximize the likelihood of wireworm recruitment in field plots) were plowed in with a moldboard plow, disked, and fertilized using Pro Grow.
 A 100ft long x 40in wide bed will be formed, black plastic and drip tape for irrigation will be laid, and sweet potatoes will be planted in mid-to-late June (2021 and 2022) as described above.
-We will use a Randomized Complete Block Design where treatments will be randomly assigned to 20bdft long plots (see attached plot diagram).
-There will be five untreated control plots and Met 52 EC (Novozymes Biologicals Inc., Salem, VA) will be applied as a soil drench at 2qts/acre to five experimental plots.
+We used a Randomized Complete Block Design where treatments were randomly assigned to 20bdft long plots (see attached plot diagram).

-Data Collection and Analysis: We will harvest sweet potatoes from 20 plants in each plot, collect larval damage and marketable yield data, and conduct the same statistical analysis.
-Metarhizium treatment will be considered the single fixed factor, with farm site, block, trial year and their associated interactions considered random effects.
+Data Collection and Analysis: We harvested sweet potatoes from 20 plants in each plot, collected larval damage, and conducted the same statistical analysis.
+Metarhizium treatment was considered the single fixed factor, with farm site, block, trial year and their associated interactions considered random effects.

 Farmer Input: This research question was originally proposed by Becky Maden of Singing Cedars Farm, Orwell, VT and UVM Extension.
-Becky has suggested the most appropriate treatments to test, aided in the development of the protocol such that it is compatible to her scale, and will serve on the advisory committee.
+Becky suggested the most appropriate treatments to test and aided in the execution of the trials.

 Hypothesis III: High glucosinolate mustard biofumigation will significantly affect pest pressure associated with wireworm infestations in sweet potato plantings.

-Treatments: Experimental treatments will include plots biofumigated with HGM compared to untreated controls.
+Treatments: Experimental treatments included plots biofumigated with HGM compared to untreated controls.

 Farmer Input:

 This research question was originally proposed by Jon Wagner of Bear Roots Farm in Williamstown, VT.
-Jon has struggled with wireworms in his root crops and is interested using low-tech solutions like biofumigant cover crops.
-To best suit his growing schedule he helped our team develop the protocol to fit his scale, and has offered to host a field trial and serve on the advisory committee.
+To best suit his growing schedule he helped our team develop the protocol to fit his scale for proper execution.

 Field Season 2022: